egladysh/memcacher/docs/README.md

 This project has a somewhat interesting history.
 It was submitted as my response to a coding exercise given to me by Slack.
 The implementation uses the C++11 move semantic heavily that minimizes the number of required data copying while keeping the code clean.
 The RAII idiom helps with a clean code as well as making it exception "safer".
 The cache uses LRU to reclaim memory when needed.
-The performance is comparable with the standard memcached, that is implemented in C and has custom memory allocations.
-I believe that building custom C++ allocators would make memcacher as fast as memcached.
+The performance is comparable with the standard memcached that is implemented in C, and has customized memory allocators.

 ## Build